vishwapardeshi/AB_Testing/README.md

 This design involves sampling the control and treatment group completely randomly.

 ##### When to use?
 It is used in situation where it is very difficult to control variables.
 The volume & velocity of the data is high enough that we are not worried about bias.
+Thus, it is used when:

+1. High Volume of Observations

+2. Low concern for Bias

+3. Low cost per observations

+Example - Website based & telephone based experiments as they have little control over who visits/calls.

+### Matched-Pair
+This design involves sampling the control and treatment group completely randomly.

+##### When to use?
+It is used in situation where there is low traffic.
+Running this test can be very expensive so we should try to reduce the number of treatment units to a minimum.
+A matched pair experiment can yield significant results even with a low number of treatment units.
+Thus, it is used when:

+1. Low Volume of Observations

+2. High concern for Bias

+3. High cost per observations

+Example - Website based & telephone based experiments the treatment & control units are matched on a unit-to-unit basis using a wieghting of identifying control variables.
+This eliminates sources of bias & increase confidence.

+##### How to setup Matched Pair?
+1. Must be set up ahead of time

+2. All units must be known before the start of the experiments.